Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.3.SDL_App_Icon_Caching/index.md

 The information of SDL App icon and name will be deleted if it matches the following conditions below:

 <ol>
- (1) When the "RPC'RegisterAppInterface' is not received within 60 seconds after the primary connection"
+ (1) When the "RPC'RegisterAppInterface' is not received within 60 seconds after the primary connection."
 <ol>occurs three times from the same device</ol>
  (2) During Initialization (Deletion of personal information)<br>
  (3) During change in the language<br>